rlipsc/polymorph/README.md

 let myClose = myEntity.clone
 ```

-This performs less work than `construct`, as the entity state must already be valid for the entity to exist.
+This performs less validation work than `construct`, as the entity state must already be valid for the entity to exist.

+# Switching components with component lists

+The `transition` template lets you remove one set of components and add or update another.
+This can be useful for using components for state machine behaviour.
+Only components within the parameter lists `prevState` and `newState` are considered.
+Other components are unaffected.

+This comes in two flavours:
+- `transition(entity: EntityRef, prevState, newState: ComponentList, transitionType: static[EntityTransitionType])`

+  `transitionType` controls whether to just update components that
+  are in both states, or to always remove components in
+  `prevState` and add `newState`.

+  - A transition type of `ettUpdate` will remove components that are in
+  `prevState` but don't exist in `newState`, and update components that
+  exist in both `prevState` and `newState`.
+  Events such as add/remove events for updated components are not
+  triggered, the data for the component is just updated.

+  - A transition type of `ettRemoveAdd` will always trigger events
+  such as `onRemoved` and `onAdd`, but does more work when many components
+  are shared between `prevState` and `newState`.
+This can be useful for
+  components containing managed resources and other situations where events
+  must be triggered.

+- `transition(entity: EntityRef, prevState, newState: ComponentList)`

+  This version calls `transition` with `ettUpdate`.

+Note: be aware when invoking this in systems that removing components can invalidate the current system `item` row.

 # Events

 Polymorph includes a variety of events for different situations.
 Most of these are 'inline' and are included ad hoc when required in the output code.
 All events are called immediately at the point of invocation.

-In general, events are invoked *after* the state has been fully resolved for events that trigger when 'added' and *before* the state has been resolved for 'removing' events.
+In general, events are invoked *after* the state has been fully resolved for events that trigger when 'adding' and *before* the state has been resolved for 'removing' events.

 ## Inline events

-These events are directly inserted during a state change without any call overhead.
+These events are directly injected during a state change without any call overhead.
 This makes them great for component initialisations/deinitialisations, monitoring, and other light work.

 Each event *appends* code, which is run in the order the event code is added.
 This allows extending events on components even if they already have existing event code.